-Our firm is part of a team hired in 2017 by the State of Mississippi to pursue corporations which bribed the Mississippi Department of Corrections Commissioner to obtain contracts to provide our prisons with goods and services.
+Our firm led the team hired in 2017 by the State of Mississippi to pursue corporations which bribed the Mississippi Department of Corrections Commissioner to obtain contracts to provide our prisons with goods and services.
 We finished that assignment in October of 2018, having sued and settled with 14 of these companies for a total of over \$29 million.